Joknaa/Joknaa/README.md

 ### Stuff I want to learn :

-- Compute shaders and shader graph in Unity
+- Pixel art
+- Finish and release more small games.
 - Writing clean and optimized code

 <br/>